In this article:

 - Extended fraud victim alert: Reserved for victims of fraud, these alerts last seven years and require submission of the identity theft report or crime report filed with law enforcement.

-Having a fraud alert in place doesn't prevent you from opening new, legitimate lines of credit, like the other options would.
-If you have a fraud alert on your credit report, there's no need to call around to have it lifted and reapply it later.
+Having a fraud alert in place doesn't prevent you from opening new, legitimate lines of credit.
+If you have a fraud alert on your credit report, there's no need to have it removed when you apply.

 When Is the Right Time to Lock Your Credit?